Taiwan, US discuss UN participation ahead of milestone anniversary - ExBulletin

 Taiwan, US discuss UN participation ahead of milestone anniversary

-TAIPEI, Oct.
-24 (Reuters) – Taiwanese and US officials discussed how Taiwan can participate “meaningfully” in the United Nations just days before Chinese President Xi Jinping delivers a speech to mark the half-decade of his country since joining the world body.
+TAIPEI (Reuters) – Taiwanese and US officials discussed how Taiwan can participate “meaningfully” in the United Nations just days before Chinese President Xi Jinping delivers a speech to mark his country’s half-decade since joining the global body.

 Taiwan, using its official name of the Republic of China, occupied the Chinese seat at the United Nations until October 25, 1971, when it was rejected as the country’s representative in favor of the People’s Republic of China, which had won a civil election. war in 1949 and forced the Republican government to flee to the island.